elastic/logstash-docs-md/docs/lsr/plugins-outputs-graphite.md

 * Value type is [string](value-types.md#string)
 * Default value is `"."`

-When hashes are passed in as values they are broken out into a dotted notation For instance if you configure this plugin with # [source,ruby] metrics ⇒ "mymetrics"

-and "mymetrics" is a nested hash of *{a ⇒ 1, b ⇒ { c ⇒ 2 }}* this plugin will generate two metrics: a ⇒ 1, and b.c ⇒ 2 .
+When hashes are passed in as values they are broken out into a dotted notation For instance if you configure this plugin with `metrics ⇒ "mymetrics` and "mymetrics" is a nested hash of *{a ⇒ 1, b ⇒ { c ⇒ 2 }}* this plugin will generate two metrics: a ⇒ 1, and b.c ⇒ 2 .
 If you’ve specified a *metrics_format* it will respect that, but you still may want control over the separator within these nested key names.
 This config setting changes the separator from the *.* default.

 ### `port` [plugins-outputs-graphite-port]